riyamathur1/CLI-Wordle/README.md

 - **WordList**: Reads words from `words.txt` and provides a method to get a random 5-letter word.
 - **Wordle**: Implements the game logic, interaction, and feedback.

+## Warning

+For academic honesty, do not replicate or use this code for coursework or assessments.